SadiqueAbdullah/Dog_Classifier/README.md

 ## Implementation:

 After writing algorithm for Dog and Human face Detectors I Created a CNN Model to Classify Dog Breeds (from Scratch). it needed help of GPU to get trained.
-The the below mentioned CNN Architecture was used;
+The below mentioned CNN Architecture was used;

 ![image](https://user-images.githubusercontent.com/77229486/126887837-d9ba3fa4-b01f-4d54-b77d-89c6acb71d71.png)